flaneurette/captcha/README.md

 # Captcha

-Very simple standalone Captcha that uses random vowels and consonants to create a human readble word and places it with a random color on a random location inside a checkerboard.
+Very simple standalone Captcha that uses random vowels and consonants to create a human readable word and places it with a random color on a random location inside a checkerboard.

 Requirements: PHP GD Library.

 ![Image of Captcha](https://raw.githubusercontent.com/flaneurette/class.SecureMail/56c2a651f9bb6ef1b62d1def915772559ca4dbd8/captcha/example.png)